AUTISM BENEFITS FOR CHILDREN

 Autism benefits are available for children who have Autism spectrum disorder.
 Autism spectrum disorder (ASD) is a medical condition that affects a child’s nervous system, growth and development.
 Parents usually notice the symptoms of ASD during their child’s first 3 years of life.

 For example, some children with ASD seem to live in their own world.
-They are not interested in other children and they also lack social awareness.
-A child with ASD focuses on following a routine that may include normal behaviors.
+They may not be interested in other children and they may also lack social awareness.
+A child with ASD focuses on following a routine that may include typical behaviors.
 However, that same child may often have problems speaking with others.
 He or she may not start talking as soon as other children or they may be nonverbal.
 Likewise, he or she may not want to make eye contact with other people.

 Experts don’t know what causes ASD.
 It may be caused by certain genes.
 A child with ASD may also have problems with their brain structure or with certain brain chemicals.
 Researchers do know that ASD is not caused by how a parent rears a child.
 It is also not linked to any vaccines given to children.

 To make matters more confusing, Autism spectrum disorder includes conditions that were previously considered separate conditions.
 For example, the separate conditions include Autism, Asperger’s syndrome, childhood disintegrative disorder and pervasive developmental disorder.
 There are also some doctors that still use the term “Asperger’s syndrome” to describe symptoms of a child who is at the mild end of ASD symptoms.